 See far right column to learn how to comment on this proposal.
 DEQ proposes the following changes to OAR 340, division number or numbers.
 Enter primary division numbers.
 Omit any lading zeros. for Enter short title or short descriptor for primary division

-Enter rulemaking action word: amend, adopt, or repeal Enter rulemaking action word: amend, adopt, or repeal
+Enter rulemaking action word: amend, adopt, or repeal Amend 340-200-004 to update the Oregon Clean Air Act State Implementation Plan Enter rulemaking action word: amend, adopt, or repeal

-5 Add one or two sentences about this change.
+Amend 340-202-0060(3) to incorporate the annual primary ambient air quality standard for PM 2.55 Add one or two sentences about this change.

-Enter rulemaking action word: amend, adopt, or repeal Add one or two sentences about this change.
+Enter rulemaking action word: amend, adopt, or repeal Add one or two sentences about this change.Amend 340-250-0030(22) to include PM 2.5 in the definition of National Ambient Air Quality Standard (NAAQS)

 Rulemaking goal

-The goal of this rulemaking is Provide brief description of the purpose of this rulemaking.
+The goal of this rulemaking is to update its Clean Air Act State Implementation Plan to ensure DEQ has the authority to implement the current NAAQS for PM 2.5.Provide brief description of the purpose of this rulemaking.